toivoh/gameduino-fpga-mods/README.md

 - There's one sub-pipeline for background rendering and one for sprite rendering
 - First, the background pipeline takes 400 cycles to fill the line buffer with tile graphics
 - Then, the sprite pipeline takes over and begins to draw (the current line for) one sprite at a time into the line buffer, skipping over sprites that don't overlap with the current line
+    - Sprites on the current line take 17 cycles to draw
+    - Sprites that are on the current line are put into a 16 entry FIFO while the background and previous sprites are drawn, so sprite filtering can often be overlapped with drawing
+      (but only one sprite can be filtered per cycle)

 Each line is 1040 cycles including blanking, so the pipeline has almost 2080 cycles to draw one line.
-After subtracting 400 pixels for the background, there's time for at most 1680 pixels for sprites, or 105 sprites.
-(The documentation says max 96 sprites per line, and there's probably some overhead that keeps it from reaching up to 105.)
+After subtracting 400 pixels for the background, there's time for at most 1680 pixels for sprites, or 97 sprites.
+(The documentation says max 96 sprites per line, and there's probably some overhead that keeps it from reaching 97.)

 Both sub-pipelines have about 4 stages, going through three memories in turn: (names of related signals in the code in parentheses)
 - The background pipeline passes through the memories for (in order)